What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 Taking Taxis In Berlin During COVID-19

-Taxi drivers keep telling me it’s not mandatory, but I always wear a mask when I’m in a taxi and try to avoid touching any surfaces as much as possible.
+Taxi drivers keep telling me it’s not mandatory, but actually it is for passengers and oddly, not drivers!
+Regardless, I always wear a mask when I’m in a taxi and try to avoid touching any surfaces as much as possible.
 Obviously, it’s inevitable as you need to open and close the door, maybe wind down the window, and fasten your seatbelt.
-In any case, I always use hand sanitizer once I’m settled in the back seat and I do wind down the window to get as much air streaming through the car as possible.
+In any case, I always use hand sanitizer once I’m settled in the back seat and I wind down the window to get as much air streaming through the car as possible.

 By booking through the app, it means you can pay by the app and avoid exchanging money or having the driver touch one of your dirty credit or debit cards.
-I guess we should also be disinfecting our cards on the regular too.
 Leaving the taxi, I doused my hands in sanitizer once more.

 Berlin Hauptbahnhof, the city’s main train station was no more or less or less busy than usual; the only noticeable difference was that everyone was wearing a mask.
 Masks are mandatory not only inside trains but the stations as well.